memicelis/to-do-list/README.md

 Clone this repository to your desired folder:

-> Open GitHub and go to my GitHub repository name: web-development-bootcamp .to clone.
+> Open GitHub and go to my GitHub repository name: to-do-list .to clone.
 > Click “Code” and copy the given URL.
 > click code and copy the URL.